matthewvcarey1/romanNumbers/README.md

 ./gradlew build
 ```

-To start the service on localhost:8080/roman/decimal=1
+To start the service on http://localhost:8080/roman/1
+(replace 1 with whatever number that you are converting)
 ```bash
 ./gradlew bootRun
 ```